EXL/BezierClock/README.md

 ```

 ## Tips and Tricks

+**Warning!**
+In some versions of the KDE Plasma 5 Workspace (5.7.x for example) after the installation and activating Bezier Clock you can see a black screen.
+It is due to these bugs here: [bug #1](https://bugs.kde.org/show_bug.cgi?id=367546) and [bug #2](https://bugs.kde.org/show_bug.cgi?id=366390).
+Reset to default settings using the "Reset To Default" button and click "Apply" for fix it.

 To reduce the load on the CPU cores, lower the value of the option "FPS Limit" to acceptable values.
 To ensure a smooth animation at low FPS, you can adjust the option "Animation Duration", with lowering its value.